slu-soc5050/slu-soc5050.github.io/content/course-onboarding.md

 Once you have a GitHub user name, send Chris a Direct Message via Slack with it so that you can be added to the [SOC 4015 & SOC 5050 organization](https://github.com/slu-soc5050).
 After you have been added to the organization, you should find your assignments repository and check the **Issues** tab.
 There should be an open **Issue** describing how feedback will be disseminated this semester.
 Please read it and then *close the issue* so that we know you've seen it.

 ## Course Software
-There are two options for *accessing* the course software, and two options for how to *install* it.
+There are two options for *accessing* the course software, and some instructions for how *install* it.
 Please read through these options carefully and make the decision that is best for you.

 ### Options for Accessing Software
-One option for accessing the software is to use your own computer.
+One option for accessing the software is to **use your own computer**.
 If you decide to go this route, please read the next two subsections on installing software and computer prep, and then head over to the [course software](/course-software/) page to continue setting up your computer.
 As long as you have a relatively new computer (within the last few years), you should have no problem using any of the applications for this class.

-The other option is to rely on the computers in our classroom, and - lucky you(!) - you get 24-hour access to Morrissey Hall for the semester.
-If you decide to go this route, please read the next subsection on installing software and then head over to the [course software](/course-software/) page to continue setting up your computer.
+The other option is to rely on the **computers in our classroom**, and - lucky you(!) - you get 24-hour access to Morrissey Hall for the semester.
+If you decide to go this route, you can go right to the [course software](/course-software/) page to continue setting up your computer.

-### Options for Installing Software
-Regardless of how you are accessing the software for this class, there are two options for installing the core applications `R` and RStudio as well as their associated dependencies.
-The first option is to use a virtual installation of `R` and RStudio.
-This uses an application called [Docker](http://docker.com) to create a virtual instance of `R` and RStudio that you can access via your browser.
-All of the packages required for the semester will already be pre-loaded, so Docker requires less time to get up and running.

-This first option is recommended if you are using a lab computer, you are brand new to `R`, are less comfortable with computers, and/or are not sure whether or not you'll be using `R` after the end of the semester.
-Instructions for getting started with Docker be found on the [course software](/course-software/) page. **If you decide to use Docker installed on a computer lab machine, please try to arrive 10 to 15 minutes early on the first day of class to get your Desktop up and running.**

-The second option is to manage your own installation.
-This is recommended if you have used `R` before, are comfortable with computers, and is particularly recommended if you are using your own computer and plan to continue using `R` after the semester ends.
-Instructions for managing your own installation can be found on the [course software](/course-software/) page.

 ### Computer Prep
 If you are using **your own computer**, you should do the following before proceeding: